-The University Housing and Residence Life (UHRL) Standards of Residence serves as an extension of the UHRL Housing Contract and Terms and Conditions to which each resident agrees before moving into UHRL housing.
+The University Housing and Residence Life (UHRL) Standards of Residence serve as an extension of the UHRL Housing Contract and Terms and Conditions to which each resident agrees before moving into UHRL housing.
 In signing a UHRL contract, the resident agrees to the policies outlined in these Standards of Residence.
-The Residential Standards Quick Guide is a brief summary of some of the most frequently occurring policy issues.
+The Standards of ResidenceQuick Guide is a brief summary of some of the most frequently occurring policy issues.
 The Quick Guide may be used for quick reference, but the full details and policy language is contained in these Standards of Residence.
 Residents are accountable to and contractually obligated to abide by the entire Standards of Residence.
-In addition, violations of the Standards of Residence may also constitute a violation of the Student Code of Conduct, for which all students are responsible.
+In addition, violations of the Standards of Residence may also constitute a violation of the Code of Student Conduct and Responsibility, for which all students are responsible.
 The Student Code of Conduct is administered by the Dean of Student Life office, which grants authority to UHRL for adjudication and administration of the Student Code of Conduct and these Standards of Residence within residential buildings for residential students and their guests.